JamSamPal/Babeler-offline-ai-assistant/README.md

 An offline ai assistant which can learn from documentation and then answer questions on what it has been taught, enabling you to use natural language to query papers, articles etc...
 Alternatively, you can be the one to teach it by conversing with it.

-- Supports a mic/speaker setup so you can converse naturally with it
+- Supports a mic/speaker setup so you can converse naturally
-- You can upload documentation for the assistant to become a specialist in
+- Supports uploading documentation for the assistant to become a specialist in

 ## How to run